Skip to content

 The deployment process will:

-1. Create a Lambda function with your Astro application
+2. Create a Lambda function with your Astro application (SSR only)

 After deployment completes, you’ll see the CloudFront distribution URL in the output.
 Your Astro application is now live on AWS!